danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 Looking at the results, we can deduce the following:

-1. Although optional, an accurate Odometer is an important part of the SLAM process and should be supplied to the Cartographer.
+1. Although optional, an accurate (external) Odometer data may greatly improve SLAM progress, and should be supplied to the Cartographer if possible.

 2. In cases where an Odometer is not relevant (i.e the robot is at the same position), we see that the Cartographer still has a problem with "unwrapping" the Laser/PointCloud data and constructing the map.
 This can be noticeable from the deformation od the walls, as well as the blurred-image of the recycling bin.